msampathkumar/msampathkumar/README.md

 Most of my work focuses on improving the global developer experience for Gemini on Vertex AI.
 I embrace the philosophy of being a "First Customer, Last Engineer," shipping high-impact technical initiatives, code samples, documentation, and demos that help developers build AI applications seamlessly.

-I maintain the **Google Cloud - Gemini Cookbook Series**, a step-by-step guide to teach you how to build Gemini features using real-world example apps like chatbots.
+I maintain the [Google Cloud - Gemini Cookbook Series](https://msampathkumar.github.io/google-cloud-gemini-cookbook/), a step-by-step guide to teach you how to build Gemini features using real-world example apps like chatbots.

 ### What I work on
 - **AI Agents & LLMs:** Building Agentic systems, multi-agent orchestration, and tooling using Google ADK and Vertex AI.